 Intact teams only.
 No ALL-STAR Teams allowed.
 In order to participate in a MSF championship event, you must compete with the roster submitted for qualifier play and competed as a team for a minimum of four league games or tournament games with the team they are going to participate with in the MSF Championship.
-Teams are also allowed to pickup three players from their local association as long as they are of the same age or younger and play at the same or lesser class.
-Class AA teams may not pick up players from Class AAA of any age.
+Teams are also allowed to pickup three players from their local association as long as they are of the same legal age or younger.
+If players are in the same age group they must be from a team in the same or lower class.